uwinkler/kehrwoche/README.md

     kehrwoche

-To get some kehrwoche help:
+To get Kehrwoche help:

     kehrwoche --help

-To learn more about kehrwoche:
+To learn more about Kehrwoche:

     kehrwoche --about